 Most lenders use your credit score as part of their evaluation when considering giving you a mortgage, but they also take into account other factors, such as your income, employment status and the amount of money you’ve saved for a deposit.

-There are even some lenders that don’t assign a credit score at all – many of these are subprime lenders.
+There are even some lenders that don’t assign a credit score at all – many of these are subprime mortgage lenders.
 These lenders don’t credit check in the traditional way, instead they underwrite applications on a case-by-case basis, allowing them to learn about the circumstances that led to your adverse credit event(s).
+These lenders tend to offer higher interest rates and require larger deposits as a way to mitigate the perceived risk.

 That said, having a good or excellent credit score will certainly improve your chances of securing a better deal as you’ll have access to more lenders and products.